RobertVejvoda/subscription-processing-demo/readme.md

 ![image](assets/subscription-architecture-application-diagram-and-process.drawio.png)

 Customer experience API (business API) - exposes set of endpoints to both internal and external applications.
 It could be more split and provide fine grained interfaces (BFF).
-The service has it's own data source to store customer requests; status of the request is updated according to extension touch points.
+The service has its own data source to store customer requests; status of the request is updated according to extension touchpoints.
 There are various ways how to do it, here it's focused on Camunda workflow orchestrator but messaging is always good choice too.
 The difference is that here it's guaranteed the requests succeeded before the process continues, while messaging is fully asynchronous.